A worthy project needs some help...

 Jacmel is a picturesque town on the south coast of Haiti.
 In 1975 there were more than 30 primary schools here but only 3 secondary schools.
 This meant that hundreds of children whose parents did not have the financial resources to send them to school in Port-au-Prince were forced to terminate their educations.
 College Suisse was opened in October 1976 to help remedy this problem.
 The school was founded with donations from a group that included Haitians, Swiss and Americans who believed that education was the most hopeful solution to Haiti's misery.

 College Suisse has maintained a high level of academic excellence, ranking always in the top 10 percent of Haiti's educational institutions.
 Each year, the top three students in each class are awarded scholarships for the next semester.
-The philosophy of the school is that since all of the students are more or less poor, advancement and rewards, such as scholarships, are predicated on hard work and measurable results
+The philosophy of the school is that since all of the students are more or less poor, advancement and rewards, such as scholarships, are predicated on hard work and measurable results, not economic situation.

 .